Mário Júnior

-Mário Indami Júnior (born 9 April 2003) is a Bissau-Guinean professional footballer who plays as a centre-back for the Liga Portugal 2 side Felgueiras.
+Mário Indami Júnior (born 9 April 2003) is a Bissau-Guinean professional footballer who plays as a centre-back for Liga 3 club União de Santarém.
 Born in Portugal, he plays for the Guinea-Bissau national team.

 Club career

 Mário Júnior is a product of the youth academy of Leixões.
 On 7 August 2021, he joined the youth academy of Braga on a contract until 2026.
 On 3 January 2025, he joined Oliveirense on loan for the second half of the 2024–25 season in the Liga Portugal 2.
 On 21 August 2025, he transferred to Felgueiras, with Braga retaining 40% of his transfer rights.

 International career

 In March 2025, Mário Júnior as called up to the Guinea-Bissau national team for a set of 2026 FIFA World Cup qualification matches.